-It only makes sense to introduce you to one of my favourite pasta recipes, which builds on the basic cream sauce.
+As I’ve hinted, this is one of my favourite pasta recipes and one that my kids took to from an early age.
 I bring you creamy pasta with pancetta, peas and mint.
 That’s right I said mint.

 Mint is a herb that is used quite a bit in pastas in Italy but doesn’t show up much elsewhere.
 It lifts the rich, creamy and cheesy sauce and brightens this pasta with pancetta dish in the way basil and oregano just can’t do.

 Any time I serve this creamy pasta to my guests, I am guaranteed to hear how much they were surprised and delighted by the addition of mint…and PANCETTA.

 Here is the short answer.
 Pancetta is Italian bacon.
 The long answer is pancetta is made slightly differently than bacon.
 Both are made from pork belly.
 And while bacon is smoked, pancetta is cured with salt.

 You can easily substitute pancetta with bacon but make sure you go for high quality, meaty, thickly sliced bacon.

-Here is a photo of cooked pancetta, not much fat there.
-So if you end up using bacon, discard excess fat to prevent your pasta from becoming too greasy.
+I didn’t end up with a lot of fat from pancetta.
+So if you do use bacon, discard excess fat to prevent your pasta from becoming too greasy.

 As with many Italian dishes, this pasta recipe is not overloaded with ingredients.
 Italians really love it simple!
 So the key players here are…

 - short pasta